Julian calendar: New Year's Day

 In Anglo-Saxon England, the year most commonly began on 25 December, which, as (approximately) the winter solstice, had marked the start of the year in pagan times, though 25 March (the equinox) is occasionally documented in the 11th century.
 Sometimes the start of the year was reckoned as 24 September, the start of the so-called "western indiction" introduced by Bede.
 These practices changed after the Norman conquest.
 From 1087 to 1155 the English year began on 1 January, and from 1155 to 1751 it began on 25 March.
 In 1752 it was moved back to 1 January.
-(See Calendar (New Style) Act 1750).
+(See Calendar [New Style] Act 1750).

 Even before 1752, 1 January was sometimes treated as the start of the new year – for example by Pepys – while the "year starting 25th March was called the Civil or Legal Year".
 To reduce misunderstandings on the date, it was not uncommon for a date between 1 January and 24 March to be written as "1661/62".
 This was to explain to the reader that the year was 1661 counting from March and 1662 counting from January as the start of the year.
 (For more detail, see Dual dating).

-Most western European countries shifted the first day of their numbered year to 1 January while they were still using the Julian calendar, before they adopted the Gregorian calendar, many during the 16th century.
-The following table shows the years in which various countries adopted 1 January as the start of the year.
-Eastern European countries, with populations showing allegiance to the Orthodox Church, began the year on 1 September from about 988.
-The Rumi calendar used in the Ottoman Empire began the civil year on 1 March until 1918.

 Replacement by the Gregorian calendar

-The Julian calendar has been replaced as the civil calendar by the Gregorian calendar in all countries which officially used it.
-Turkey switched (for fiscal purposes) on 16 February/1 March 1917.
-Russia changed on 1/14 February 1918.
-Greece made the change for civil purposes on 16 February/1 March 1923, but the national day (25 March), was to remain on the old calendar.
-Most Christian denominations in the west and areas evangelised by western churches have made the change to Gregorian for their liturgical calendars to align with the civil calendar.
+The Gregorian calendar has replaced the Julian as the civil calendar in all countries which had been using it – Greece being the last to do so, in 1923.
+The liturgical calendar used by Christian denominations in the west are almost all based on the Gregorian calendar, but most Eastern Orthodox churches continue to base theirs on the Julian.

 A calendar similar to the Julian one, the Alexandrian calendar, is the basis for the Ethiopian calendar, which is still the civil calendar of Ethiopia.
 Egypt converted from the Alexandrian calendar to Gregorian on 1 Thaut 1592/11 September 1875.

 During the changeover between calendars and for some time afterwards, dual dating was used in documents and gave the date according to both systems.
 In contemporary as well as modern texts that describe events during the period of change, it is customary to clarify to which calendar a given date refers by using an O.S. or N.S. suffix (denoting Old Style, Julian or New Style, Gregorian).